junxit/us-congress-bills-114/metadata.md

 - 2015-11-17 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment.
 Without written report.
 - 2015-11-17 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment.
 Without written report.
 - 2015-11-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 297.
+- 2015-12-16 — Amendment SA 2931 agreed to in Senate by Unanimous Consent.
+- 2015-12-16 — Amendment SA 2931 proposed by Senator McConnell for Senator Lankford. (consideration: CR S8732; text: CR S8732) To define "complicit" for purposes of the resolution.
+- 2015-12-16 — Measure laid before Senate by unanimous consent. (consideration: CR S8730-8732)
+- 2015-12-16 — Passed/agreed to in Senate: Resolution agreed to in Senate with amendments and with a preamble by Unanimous Consent.(text: CR S8732)
+- 2015-12-16 — Resolution agreed to in Senate with amendments and with a preamble by Unanimous Consent. (text: CR S8732)
+- 2015-12-16 — Senate amendment agreed to: Amendment SA 2931 agreed to in Senate by Unanimous Consent.
+- 2015-12-16 — Senate amendment proposed (on the floor): Amendment SA 2931 proposed by Senator McConnell for Senator Lankford.(consideration: CR S8732; text: CR S8732)
+- 2015-12-16 — Senate amendment submitted